zevv/mathpipe/README.md

-Mathpipe is a simple command line tool to do batch calculations and transformations on numbers found in plain text files.
-One or more expressions are passed which are evaluated, the input is read anything that looks like a number on standard input.

-Kind of like a streaming spreadsheet.
+Kind of like a spreadsheet for text pipes.

 ## Usage

 Mathpipe takes one or more expressions as command line arguments and reads data from standard input.
-The numbers found in the input lines are available as variables for the expressions through the notation `$1` .. `$9`.
+The numbers found in each lines are available as variables for the expressions through the notation `$1` .. `$9`.

 The expressions can contain the usual arithmatic operators with normal precedence, and allow calling of various built-in functions as described below.